janeyoung2018/RAG-Chatbot-Production/README.md

    pip install requests
    python scripts/ingest.py --endpoint http://localhost:8000/api/ingest --path data/documents.jsonl
    ```
     The backend handles chunking and upserts each section into Weaviate.
+    Run this when the vector store is empty (e.g., first boot or after clearing volumes); otherwise you can skip re-ingestion.
+    If you bring your own corpus, point `scripts/ingest.py --path` to the new file and adjust backend chunk settings through env vars.
+    You can also export `DOCUMENTS_PATH` or `INGEST_ENDPOINT` to change defaults without editing the command.
+    The CLI accepts `--api-key` or respects `$API_KEY` to satisfy authenticated endpoints.
 4. **Chat** at http://localhost:3000.
 Questions travel through LangGraph → Weaviate → LLM response.
 5. **Observe** Phoenix traces at http://localhost:6006 for ingestion, retrieval, and generation spans.